 If you or your business has a dispute over a contract or other business matter, a skilled business and commercial lawyer can advise you of your rights and protect your interests.
-James G. Schwartz has represented Bay Area businesses since 1976.
+Cirrus Law PC has represented Bay Area businesses since 1976.
 To schedule an initial confidential consultation, please contact us today online or at (925) 463-1073.

 More Blog Posts: